andela-ijubril/bucketlist-api/README.md

 ```

-**Get the bucketlists of the current authenticated user.
-GET: api/v1/bucketlists/**
+**Get the bucketlists of the current authenticated user.**

+GET: api/v1/bucketlists/

-you must pass a token for this request
+You must pass a token for this request

 Response body
 ```